Track mileage automatically

 - Taxis

 How the employee uses the vehicle comes into the equation as well.
-Refer to the ATO website for more information.
+Refer to the page on cars exempt from FBT for more detail and examples of exempt models.

 Some employers provide employees with a car parking fringe benefit.
 In this case, they need to be aware of the rules regarding fringe benefits tax for car parking.